Reconstructs an approximate floating-point matrix from a quantized representation

 - w

-An optional mlx array (the quantization biases for affine mode).
-Default: NULL
+An optional mlx array of quantization biases (affine mode); use

 - bits